solariswu/solariswu.github.com/_posts/2016-12-12-setup-android-ci-on-aws-or-azure.md

 ## Done
 New push to the Bitbucket Repo will trigger a Jenkins build now.

-*Note*:

-> First time build may have error like
+*[Note:] First time build may have error like*
->

 > "A problem occurred configuring project ':app'.
 > Failed to install the following SDK components:
 >
 >   [Solver for ConstraintLayout 1.0.0-beta4, ConstraintLayout for Android 1.0.0-beta4]
   Please install the missing components using the SDK manager in Android Studio."

->
-> No Actions needs to do, try again, it will be installed automatically.
+No Actions needs to do, try again, it will be installed automatically.